-- Book your stay: Ultimately, the best thing to do is schedule your trip more than 180 days out from checkin date.
-As long as you are staying in a Walt Disney World resort, this allows you to book 10 days of reservations on the 180th day from your checkin date.
-Example: Your checkin date is December 1st and checkout date is December 8th; your 180th day from checkin for 12/1 is June 4th.
-You can call 407-WDW-DINE at 7am or go online at 6am and schedule dining for your entire stay from 12/1 through 12/8 even though 12/2-12/8 is more than 180 days out from checkin date.
-This is due to your first date (12/1) is the 180th day from checkin date and you are booking no more than 9 additional days.
-If you booked your vacation within 180 days of your checkin date, immediately go to the dining reservation page and start grabbing what you want.
-Just be prepared that you may have to settle for times you don't want, because what you want is what everyone else wants also and, most likely, have already been taken.
-It's tough to find the reservation you want when you are allowed 180 days!
+- Book your stay: Ultimately, the best thing to do is schedule your trip more than 180 days out from check-in date.
+As long as you are staying in a Walt Disney World resort, this allows you to book 10 days of reservations on the 180th day from your check-in date.
+Example: Your check-in date is December 1st and check-out date is December 8th; your 180th day from check-in for 12/1 is June 4th.
+You can call 407-WDW-DINE at 7am or go online at 6am and schedule dining for your entire stay from 12/1 through 12/8 even though 12/2-12/8 is more than 180 days out from check-in date.
+This is due to your first date (12/1) is the 180th day from check-in date and you are booking no more than 9 additional days.
+If you booked your vacation within 180 days of your check-in date, immediately go to the dining reservation page and start grabbing what you want.
+Just be prepared that you may have to settle for times you do not want, because what you want is what everyone else wants also and, most likely, have already been taken.
+It is tough to find the reservation you want when you are allowed 180 days!
 It is crazy!

 - Final List and Prioritize: Have your list ready of what restaurants on which days and times and then label them from most important to least important.
-It's important for yourself or for the person you call at WDW to grab the most important reservations first in order to avoid someone snagging the last reservation available or someone else snagging a great time that could've been yours had you grabbed it 30 seconds earlier.
+It is important for yourself or for the person you call at WDW to grab the most important reservations first in order to avoid someone snagging the last reservation available or someone else snagging a great time that could have been yours had you grabbed it 30 seconds earlier.
 So, when you start looking online or call to reserve, start with what is most important to you and the most difficult restaurants to get reservations.

 Most importantly, have an open mind, be flexible, be patient and have a great time.

 Secret Tip: After booking a last minute trip to Disney in 2014, I was left with slim pickings for dinner reservations.
 I ended up checking every day, multiple times per day for reservations to where I wanted to go.
 Literally, I started in the morning and kept checking until I went to bed.
 Around 7am one morning, when I started my usual dining reservation check for the day, a long list of available reservations popped up.
 I have never heard nor have I read anything about a special time release of reservations.
 There were discussions that not all reservations are released 180 days in advance like I said in #5, but no one ever specified or hinted as to when the rest were released.
 One would think a few would be released a little bit over time, but I saw a pattern.
 Check the morning of 14 days before the date you are looking for a reservation.
-Not 13 days, but 14 EXACTLY (preferably in the morning before 7am EST), because by the time the afternoon of the 14th day rolled around, most of that list I saw at 7am was GONE!!
+Not 13 days, but 14 days EXACTLY (preferably in the morning before 7am EST), because by the time the afternoon of the 14th day rolled around, most of that list I saw at 7am were GONE!!
 Happy reservation hunting and have a magical vacation!!